 If you're not ready for autumn planting but not wanting to nurture another summer crop - consider a green manure crop to grow quickly and turn into the soil before your winter seedlings go into the ground.

 Lots of people are asking for Garlic & Seed Potatoes already.
 It's a little early to be planting them just now - but we'll keep you posted & may have more news next month, so check back in with us around mid March.

 Your slow growing Brassica crops need to be planted (from seed) as soon as possible.
-Brussel Spouts don't tend to do well in Perth due to our warmer climate; but if you're in the hills or have the perfect spot - if you're wanting to give them a try now's the time.
+Brussel Spouts can struggle in our warmer climate; but if you're in the hills or have the perfect spot - if you're wanting to give them a try - now's the time to start them.
 Cauliflower and Cabbage also do well if you get them off to an early start.
-Just remember that your ungerminated seeds and then tiny seedlings are vulnerable to heat for at least another month yet; so keep them somewhere protected and don't let them dry out.
-(Romanesco Broccoli - pictured right)
+See our article below on getting your seeds started early!

 If you're yearning for fresh greens but sick of trying to keep leafy things like lettuce alive, consider a batch or two of nutritious microgreens.
 You can grow them in a sunny spot indoors or on a patio - and they're quick.
 We have a range of microgreens seed available.
 Check out our free fact sheet on Microgreens here.